Here’s the best tip for surviving a bear attack: play dead. It will be good practice for when you’re actually dead a few seconds later.

 A bull market, on the other hand, is named for the bull’s tendency to attack in an upward motion with its horns, alluding to the upward tick of the market.

 Although a bull market is certainly preferable to a bear market, both conditions are simply a part of market cycles.
-Be sure to understand what is a bull vs. bear market before you begin your investment journey.
+Be sure to understand what is a bull attack vs. bear attack before you begin your investment journey.

 Bear markets vs. market corrections